Doing business on the leading edge

 Sun Life has a long, proud history built on many industry firsts.
 Among them: We introduced the world’s first unconditional life insurance policy.
 We were the first to offer group life insurance in Canada.
 And our subsidiary MFS Investment Management “invented” the mutual fund.

-But our continued success depends on looking ahead – on remaining at the forefront of product development, embracing digital technology and responding to new realities.
+But our continued success depends on looking ahead – on remaining at the forefront of product development, embracing digital technology and responding to new Client realities.
 Today’s environment is evolving at lightning speed – yesterday’s best practice is today’s norm and tomorrow’s museum piece.

 That’s why Sun Life is continuously surveying the landscape for ways to keep our competitive edge.
-We’re investing in the key building blocks that will ramp up our digital focus.
-We’re reinventing processes, investing in ground-breaking tools and relentlessly searching for strategies and tactics to enhance our leadership position and support our mission to help our Clients achieve lifetime financial security.
+We’re investing in the key building blocks that will ramp up our Client focus.
+We’re reinventing processes, investing in ground-breaking digital tools and relentlessly searching for strategies and tactics to enhance our leadership position and support our mission to help our Clients achieve lifetime financial security.

 These are just a few recent examples of Sun Life’s forward thinking: